Background pattern

 Pregnancy and breastfeeding

-Your doctor will inform you if you can receive EXBLIFEP during pregnancy.
+Your doctor will decide whether you can use EXBLIFEP during pregnancy.

-Exblifep may be excreted in breast milk.
-If you are breastfeeding, your doctor will inform you if you should stop breastfeeding or not use the treatment with EXBLIFEP, taking into account the benefits of breastfeeding for your child and the benefits of treatment for you.
+EXBLIFEP may be excreted in breast milk.
+If you are breastfeeding, your doctor will decide whether you should stop breastfeeding or not use EXBLIFEP treatment, taking into account the benefit of breastfeeding for your child and the benefit of treatment for you.

-This medication may cause dizziness, which may affect your ability to drive and operate machinery.
-Do not drive or use machinery until this effect has disappeared.
+This medicine may cause dizziness, which may affect your ability to drive or use machines.
+Do not drive or use machines until this effect has disappeared.

 3. How to use EXBLIFEP

-Your doctor or another healthcare professional will administer this medication through an infusion (IV) into a vein (directly into the bloodstream).
-Depending on the type of infection you have and your kidney function, the infusion will be administered for two or four hours.
+Your doctor or another healthcare professional will give you this medicine through an infusion (drip) into a vein (directly into the bloodstream).
+Depending on the type of infection you have and your kidney function, the infusion will be given over 2 or 4 hours.

-The recommended dose is one vial (2 g of cefepime and 0.5 g of metazamide) every 8 hours.
+The recommended dose is one vial (2 g of cefepime and 0.5 g of enmetazobactam) every 8 hours.

-Treatment usually lasts between 7 and 14 days, depending on the severity, location of the infection, and how your body responds to treatment.
+Treatment usually lasts between 7 and 14 days, depending on the severity, location, and response of your body to treatment.

-If you have any kidney problems, your doctor may need to reduce the dose or modify the frequency at which EXBLIFEP is administered (see section 2.
+If you have kidney problems, your doctor may need to reduce the dose or change the frequency of administration of EXBLIFEP (see section 2.
 Warnings and precautions).

 If you use more EXBLIFEP than you should

-Since this medication will be administered by a doctor or another healthcare professional, it is unlikely that you will receive too much EXBLIFEP.
-However, if you have any doubts or concerns, inform your doctor, nurse, or pharmacist.
+Since this medicine will be given to you by a doctor or another healthcare professional, it is unlikely that you will be given too much EXBLIFEP.
+However, if you have any doubts or concerns, talk to your doctor, nurse, or pharmacist.

-If you think you have not received a dose of EXBLIFEP, inform your doctor or another healthcare professional immediately.
+If you think you have missed a dose of EXBLIFEP, tell your doctor or another healthcare professional immediately.

 Rare: may affect up to 1 in 1,000 people

-• anaphylactic (allergic) and angioedema reaction.
-This reaction can be potentially fatal.
+• anaphylactic reaction (allergic) and angioedema.
+This reaction can be life-threatening.

-The signs and symptoms may be a sudden swelling of the lips, face, throat, or tongue, a severe rash, and difficulty swallowing or breathing.
+Symptoms and signs may include sudden swelling of the lips, face, throat, or tongue, a severe rash, and difficulty swallowing or breathing.

 • Stevens-Johnson syndrome and toxic epidermal necrolysis.
-Severe and very intense skin reactions.
-The skin adverse reaction may present as a rash, accompanied or not by blisters.
-It may appear as skin irritation, sores, or inflammation in the mouth, throat, eyes, nose, and genital areas, as well as fever and flu-like symptoms.
-Skin rashes can become severe skin lesions of great extent (peeling of the epidermis and superficial mucous membranes) that can have potentially fatal consequences.
+Severe and intense skin reactions.
+The adverse skin reaction may appear as a rash, with or without blisters.
+Skin irritation, ulcers, or inflammation in the mouth, throat, eyes, nose, and genital areas, as well as fever and flu-like symptoms, may occur.
+Skin rashes can become severe skin lesions (peeling of the epidermis and superficial mucous membranes) that can have potentially fatal consequences.

 Other side effects

-The other side effects that may appear after Exblifep treatment include the following:
+Other side effects that may occur after EXBLIFEP treatment include:

 Very common: may affect more than 1 in 10 people